getbeyondpay/docs/source/index.html.md

 * `AVSMessage` - a verbose description of the AVSResult code meaning
 * `CVResult` - a code indicating the status of the Card Security Code (aka CVV2, CID) sent in the request message
 * `CVMessage` - a verbose description of the CVResult code meaning
 * `Token` - a non-sensitive representation of the card number used in the transaction.
 The last four digits are the same as the last four digits of the card number.
-This value can be persisted and used for future recurring transactions from the same cardholder.
+This value can be persisted and used for <a href="#repeat-sales-and-cards-on-file">future recurring transactions from the same cardholder</a>.

 <aside class="warning">
 You should always inspect the AVSResult and CVResult fields as these can be good indicators of potential fraud.
 If you see a AVSResult or CVResult code that you do not want to accept because it may be too risky (such as "No Match" on the submitted Zip code), then you should submit a void transaction to cancel the authorization and advise the cardholder that their transaction has been declined.
 </aside>

-## Perform an Authorization Only
+## Token Authorize

 > To change from a "sale" transaction to an "authorize" transaction, simply set `TransactionType` to `sale-auth`: